 We spent six months in Medellin, Colombia but we also had friends and family visit us while we there.

 Some of our friends stayed in Medellin for five days, and our family stayed in the city for three days.
 Based on our long-term experience and their shorter experiences, it seemed that three days was plenty for those on a shorter trip.

 - The Medellin walking tour

-- Ride the cable car and hike around Parque Arvi
+- The cable car ride and hike around Parque Arvi

-- Take a day trip to the dazzling lakes (and ruins of Pablo Escobar’s past) in the town of Guatape
+- A day trip to the dazzling lakes (and ruins of Pablo Escobar’s past) in the town of Guatape

-- Get a little tipsy on a night out in Poblado
+- And getting a little tipsy on a night out in Poblado

 Although there’s more to see and do around the city, those are the highlights that you really need to see as a tourist.

 Once you’ve done that, it’s easy to get a flight to the white sand beaches of Cartagena or a four-hour bus to the untouched mountain town of Jardin.
 If you only have 10-15 days in Colombia, there isn’t much reason to stay longer than those three full days in Medellin.

 How Much Time Should I Spend In Bogota?

 During our time in Colombia, we spent a long weekend in Bogota (arrived late Thursday and left Monday afternoon) and found it to be more than enough time to explore the city, see the sights, and enjoy the nightlife.

 Bogota is a big, crowded city and doesn’t have the nicest weather because the high altitude makes it chilly and rainy year round.

 Although Bogota interesting and definitely worth seeing, I wouldn’t recommend spending more than two days here if you’re on a time limit.

 - The colorful La Candelaria district